codeparty/lineage/README.md

 Lineage is a JavaScript library for managing versions of data, especially helpful when reasoning about state in distributed systems.
-It provides several data types that can act as versions and also provide
+It provides several data types that can act as versions.
+Overall, lineage offers:

-Lineage:

 - Defines a [protocol](https://github.com/codeparty/protocoljs) for
   incrementing, comparing, and merging versions.